-Other than applying aesthetically pleasing grill marks to steak, pork chops and all manner of vegetables, the grill pan is different from the everyday skillet in that it renders fat away from food instead of cooking food in it.
+Other than applying aesthetically pleasing grill marks to steak, pork chops and all manner of vegetables, Lodge's grill pans are different from the everyday skillet in that they render fat away from food instead of cooking food in it.
 Hot tip: buy the grill pan-specific scrapers.

-This three-pound weight flattens curly bacon, pork chops and weirdly shaped chicken thighs.
+This weight flattens curly bacon, pork chops and weirdly-shaped chicken thighs.
 Beyond ensuring a more even sear, it also levels out the thickness in larger cuts of meat, so especially meaty chicken breasts will cook a bit more evenly.

 Reversible Grill and Griddle Combo

 The simplest way to turn your kitchen into a diner?
 Place the heavy-duty combo griddle over adjacent burners and crank out pancakes, paninis and bacon with room to spare.
-Uuse the flip side when the weather is too bad to go outside.
-Pairs perfectly with the grill press.
+Use the flip side when the weather is too bad to go outside.
+And as a bonus, it pairs perfectly with the grill press.